Vail in Colorado: Where to Stay, What to Do, and More

 Your Vail summer family vacation really needs to include a ride up the gondola for the views!

 The town of Vail in Colorado is located in the heart of the Colorado Rocky Mountains.
-The town is a charming alpine village with heated cobblestone streets.
+This charming alpine village is paved with heated cobblestone streets, and lined with Bavarian-style buildings.
 It is a popular ski and tourist destination.
 The mountain provides the ultimate in mountain activities with skiing as its centerpiece.
 But the entire Vail valley has much to offer both visitors and locals.

 Vail weather is enviable.
 Warm sunny days and cool evenings grace the summer.
 Locals are typically grateful for an afternoon thunderstorm when they happen.
 Winters are snowy.
 In recent years, Vail also improved snowmaking capacity to ensure having as much ski terrain open early as possible.